yezi-qwq/openairinterface5g/doc/MAC/mac-usage.md

 PDCCH aggregation level is selected using closed loop controller, where DL HARQ feedback is the controller feedback signal.
 It is used to increment `pdcch_cl_adjust` variable if no feedback is detected and decrement the variable when feedback is detected.
-`pdcch_cl_adjust` is later mapped PDCCH aggregation level range.
+`pdcch_cl_adjust` is later mapped to the PDCCH aggregation level range.

 The value of `pdcch_cl_adjust` is clamped to range <0,1>, the increment value is 0.05 while the decrement value is 0.01.
+These values are selected to ensure PDCCH success rate is high.
+See Examples below for futher explaination.

+The possible values of aggregation level on UE SS can be configured via `uess_agg_levels` configuration option.
+By default the gNB uses only aggregation level 2 which translates to `uess_agg_levels` set to `[0, 1, 0, 0, 0]`.
+For example, to enable aggregation level 2 and 4 set `uess_agg_levels` to `[0, 1, 1, 0, 0]`.

 ### Examples:
 #### Example 1: